nash-io/nashlink-plugins-and-sdks/docs/content/1-introduction.md

 Nash link provides a standards-based REST interface which enables application developers to interact in a powerful, yet secure way with their Nash link account.

-Our REST API is highly compatible with <a href="https://bitpay.com/api" target="_blank">BitPay</a> and <a href="https://btcpayserver.org/" target="_blank">BTCPay</a>.
-It allows developers to interact with Nash Link securely for creating invoices as a merchant and retrieving invoices as a user.

 <a href="#rest-api">Read more</a>

 ## E-commerce